-The University pays 75% of the cost of the plan.
+The premiums listed below are applicable no matter which Aetna plan you choose.
+The University pays 75% of the cost of the plan as indicated below.

 - Wellness Program Participation Discount: See the Benefits Guidebook for details.